-5. Ceasing Use of the Brand
+Ceasing Use of the Brand

 The companies of the Group shall cease to use the IBERDROLA brand, including the use thereof in their own trade name or corporate name, in accordance with the provisions of any corresponding licence agreement, and in any event if such use might risk the reputation of the Group or when the company no longer belongs to the Group.
 In this latter event, when there are circumstances that so warrant, the Company may authorise companies that no longer belong to the Group to use the IBERDROLA brand on a temporary basis.
+The same principles shall apply to entities in the nature of foundations linked to the Group in the event that they no longer have said connection.

-6. Protection of the Brand
+Protection of the Brand